-Amazon Luna pricing, availability, games, devices and more
+Amazon Luna pricing, availability, games list, devices and all you need to know

 Amazon Luna price and how to get it

-At present, Luna is only available in the US, and restricted to invited members while it is in "early access".
-You can request an invite through the dedicated website here: amazon.com/luna.
+Amazon Prime members don't have to pay extra to access a rotating pool of games.
+However, should you want to play a much larger number of games on the service you will need Luna+ membership at the least.

-As the service is still in the testing phase, you could find a few bugs, performance issues and/or reduced games list, but the price for a Luna+ subscription reflects that.
-It costs $5.99 per month.
+Luna+ costs $9.99 / £8.99 per month in the US and UK respectively.
+We're still awaiting the prices for Germany and Canada.

 For that, you get unlimited play time, up to 1080p/60 streaming, and the ability to play on two devices at a time.
-4K streaming is coming to the service "soon".
+There is also an option to play at 720p for those with slower internet connections, although there is currently no 4K alternative.

-There is no pricing information for the Ubisoft channel as yet.
-When it does launch properly, it'll offer old and new Ubisoft titles with all the downloadable content and expansions included with certain games.
-It too will stream at 1080p/60 to start with but will be restricted to one device at a time.
+An Ubisoft+ Multi Access subscription costs $17.99 / £14.99 per month but provides access to some top tier Ubisoft titles, including some recent ones.

 What devices work with Luna?

-As well as a dedicated Amazon Luna Controller, you can use an Xbox One Wireless Controller, PlayStation DualShock 4 or mouse and keyboard to play Luna games.
+As well as a dedicated Amazon Luna Controller, you can use an Xbox One Wireless Controller, PlayStation DualShock 4, Razer Kishi or mouse and keyboard to play Luna games.
 However, all but the Luna Controller may add additional latency unless connected by cable.

 Luna games can be streamed to the following devices:

-- Amazon Fire TV Cube - 2nd gen
+- Amazon Fire TV Cube - 1st gen and newer

-- Amazon Fire TV Stick - 2nd gen
+- Amazon Fire TV Stick - 2nd gen and newer

-- Amazon Fire TV Stick 4K
+- Amazon Fire TV - 3rd gen

-- iPad (through Safari - with iPadOS 14)
+- iPad (through Safari - with iPadOS 14 or above)

-Luna on Mac and PC can also run through the Chrome browser (v83 and above).
+Luna on Mac, PC and Chromebook can also run through the Chrome browser (v83 and above).

-Rival platforms have struggled to get Apple to approve their cloud gaming services in the past, but Amazon seems to have figured out a workaround for iOS and iPadOS - you will be able to play Luna games through Safari on iPhone and iPad as long as iOS 14 and iPadOS 14 is installed respectively.
+Rival platforms have struggled to get Apple to approve their cloud gaming services in the past, but Amazon seems to have figured out a workaround for iOS and iPadOS - you can play Luna games through Safari on iPhone and iPad as long as iOS 14 and iPadOS 14 is installed respectively.
+It's a similar case for supported Android devices, albeit through a Chrome browser.

 The Amazon Luna Controller